 BA (Southampton), MA (Essex), DPhil (Oxford), PCertUT (Edinburgh)

 My research interests include the labour market, care and gender equality.
 I am co-editor of the journal Families, Relationships and Societies.
-I am a member of the organising committee of the International Network on Leave Policies and Research and co-editor of their annual review and have been working with the European Institute for Gender Equality to develop leave indicators.
+I am a member of the organising committee of the International Network on Leave Policies and Research and currently lead co-editor of their annual review and have been working with the European Institute for Gender Equality to develop leave indicators.
 I am also involved with the ESRC/NRF International Partnership Centre Security at the Margins (SeaM).
 I chair the Research Ethics Committee for the Big Lottery funded DRILL (Disability Research into Independent Living and Learning) programme.

 I was a visiting researcher at SUDA within the Sociology department at Stockholm University during 2017-8 with support from the Royal Society of Edinburgh.
 I was recently a partner on the EU-FP7 funded project "Families And Societies - Changing families and sustainable societies: Policy contexts and diversity over the life course and across generations" (2013 - 2017).